tylertitsworth/5th-age-srd/Classes/Commander.md

 Your attacks that benefit from the +2 attack bonus against that enemy also add triple your Charisma modifier to your damage on a hit.

+### You're the Hero!

+Interrupt action

+**Cost:** 1 command point

+**Target:** One nearby ally who has just started thier turn

+**Effect:** The ally gains 3 times their level in temporary hit points.
+They also ignore any penalties to attack this turn, such as from the dazed or fear conditions.

+#### Adventurer Feat

+The ally can ignore any effect that would prevent them from using the escalation die.

+#### Champion Feat

+The ally is immune to any fear aura until the end of the battle.

 ## 1st Level Tactics

+### Chess Master

+Quick action

+Once per battle

+**Effect:** A nearby ally can move as a free action.

+#### Adventurer Feat

+If the escalation die is 4+, you can grant the move to two nearby allies.

 ### Basic Tactical Strike